nsnam/ns-3-dev-git/src/lte/doc/source/lte-user.rst

 With Distributed Fractional Frequency Reuse  Algorithm, eNb uses entire cell bandwidth and there can be two sub-bands: center sub-band and edge sub-band .
 Within these sub-bands UEs can be served with different power level.
-Algorithm adaptively selects RBs for cell-edge sub-band on basis of coordination information (i.e. RNTP) from adjecent cells and notifies the base stations of the adjacent cells, which RBs it selected to use in edge sub-band.
+Algorithm adaptively selects RBs for cell-edge sub-band on basis of coordination information (i.e. RNTP) from adjacent cells and notifies the base stations of the adjacent cells, which RBs it selected to use in edge sub-band.
 If there are no UE classified as edge UE in cell, eNB will not use any RBs as edge sub-band.